-As a UD Honors student, you will be leading class discussions, conducting innovative research, writing papers worthy of publication and tackling some of the most challenging topics in your major and beyond.
+As a UD Honors Program student, you will be leading class discussions, conducting innovative research, writing papers worthy of publication and tackling some of the most challenging topics in your major and beyond.

 ✓ University-wide, open to all majors

-✓ Small Honors courses
+✓ Small honors courses

-✓ Freshman living learning/community
+✓ Freshman living-learning community

-✓ Close connections with Faculty
+✓ Close connections with faculty

-✓ Opportunity for enrichment funding
+✓ Opportunity for research funding

 ✓ Residential peer mentors